 In order to support the key strategies of technology innovation and development in emerging countries of Saint-Gobain group and to meet the requirements of rapidly growing businesses in Asia-Pacific, particularly in China for the group, Saint-Gobain has decided and approved to start the Phase II construction project of our Shanghai R&D center.

-The R&D center that complies with the Group’s strategy: innovate to address new markets.
+This R&D center complies with the Group’s strategy: innovate to address new markets.
 Its role is to improve knowledge of customer needs and to convert this knowledge into innovative projects.

 Saint-Gobain's Performance Plastics division emerges as a global leader in high-performance polymer solutions, focusing on demanding applications with innovative technology.
 It is comprised of three major businesses – Composites, Engineered Components, and Fluid Systems.
 Saint-Gobain's Process Systems business unit falls under Fluid Systems and provides solutions for fluid transfer, fluid control, sealing and insulation applications.

 Saint-Gobain acquires Furon®, a leading supplier of highly engineered polymer products.
 Saint-Gobain Performance Plastics division emerged and one year later, CHEMFAB, a major supplier of high-performance plastics is acquired.